kcaliban/finDrGA/README.md

 * `n` is the number of generations as an integer
 * `p1` is the probability of a mutation at each sequence of each individual as a floating point number
 * `p2` is the percentage of best-performing individuals to be copied at each generation as a floating point number
-* `m` is the number of individuals to pick randomly from the initialpdbs folder specified in `config.ini`
+* `m` is the number of individuals to pick randomly from the initialpdbs folder specified in `config.ini`, if applicable

+### Initial PDBs: Helices

+In the psmalpha folder you will find an example of settings, multiple conformations of a receptor (Phenol-soluble modulin Alpha 3 in D-form) and a tarball containing all naturally occuring alpha helices of size 12 extracted from RCSB.

 ## License